-The Commission designates CNAs to facilitate the employment of people who are blind or have significant disabilities and the dynamics of the CNAs in the program is changing and growing.
-Our reporting reflects on, and seeks to assist in, this challenging environment.
-We met with the Commission leadership to gain their perspective on the challenge areas and received feedback from managers and the Agency's business units.
+The Commission designates Central Nonprofit Agencies (CNAs) to facilitate the employment of people who are blind or have significant disabilities and the dynamics of the CNAs in the program is changing and growing.
+Our report reflects on, and seeks to assist in, this challenging environment.
+We met with Commission leadership to gain their perspective on the challenge areas and received feedback and technical comments from managers and the Agency's business units.
 In this year's Top Management and Performance Challenges Report, we introduce two new challenges.
 They are related to transparency and implementation of the cooperative agreements, given CNA growth.
-We also discuss progress on the four challenges reported last year and the continued efforts by the Agency leadership.
+We discuss progress on the four challenges reported last year and the continued efforts by Agency leadership to address them.